cloudmesh/classes/docs/source/i524/technologies.rst

      Twitter for distributed streaming processing.
 Heron was introduced at SIGMOD 2015 to overcome the shortcomings of Twitter Storm as the scale and diversity of Twitter data increased.
-As mentioned in :cite:`TwitterHeronOpen` The primary advantages of Heron were: API compatible with Storm: Back compatibility with Twitter Storm reduced migration time.
+As mentioned in :cite:`www-TwitterHeronOpen` The primary advantages of Heron were: API compatible with Storm: Back compatibility with Twitter Storm reduced migration time.
 Task-Isolation: Every task runs in process-level isolation, making it easy to debug/